chebee7i/twitter/info/mongo.md

 to be regenerated.
 A description of each is below.

-- *grid.states* - Each document is a "state".
+- *grids.states* - Each document is a "state".
 Each document has the following
   properties: "name", "counts", "fips", "abbrev". "name" and "abbrev" are the full name and abbreviation of the state. "fips" is the FIPS code associated to the state. "counts" is an object mapping hashtags to the